-Title to mineral projects and exploration rights involves certain inherent risks due to the potential for problems arising from the ambiguous conveyance history characteristic of many mining projects and from political risk associated with the countries in which the Company carries out its exploration activities.
+Title to mineral projects and exploration rights involves certain inherent risks due to the potential for problems arising from the ambiguous conveyance history characteristic of many mining projects, from ambiguities and uncertainties in enabling mineral title legislation and regulations, and from political risk associated with the countries in which the Company carries out its exploration activities.
 The Company has taken all reasonable steps to ensure it has proper title to its projects.
-However, no guarantees can be provided that there are no unregistered agreements, claims or defects which may result in the Company's title to its projects being challenged.
+However, no guarantees can be provided that there are no unregistered agreements, claims or defects which may result in the Company's mineral titles to its projects being challenged, or that prior actions or approvals received under prior legislation or at the discretion of governmental authorities, may not be challenged in the future by third parties or future governmental authorities.
 Furthermore, the Company requires a number of different permits and licenses in order to carry on its business and there can be no assurance that they will be renewed upon expiry.
+Should the Company lose any mineral titles at any of its material mineral projects, the loss of such legal rights could have a material and adverse impact on the Company and its ability to explore, develop and/or operate the mineral project.